Skip to content

 The main Android permissions Ledgerly uses, and the reason for each:

-• Receive SMS: to read incoming transaction messages, as described above.
-Ledgerly does not request the separate permission to read your existing SMS inbox.
+• Receive SMS: to read incoming transaction messages as they arrive, as described above.

-• Accessibility service: to capture itemized order details inside the supported shopping apps, and to power the optional pre-swipe card nudge.
+• Accessibility service: to capture itemized order details inside the supported shopping apps, and to power the optional pre-swipe card nudge and on-screen spending reminder, which draw over those apps through the accessibility overlay.
+Ledgerly does not hold Android's separate Display-over-other-apps permission.

 • Notification access: to read payment notifications from the supported payment apps.